 Master of Management Studies (M.M.S.)
 Program

-The Yale School of Management offers four one-year programs leading to the degree of Master of Management Studies (M.M.S.): the M.M.S. in Systemic Risk, the M.M.S. in Global Business and Society, the M.M.S. in Asset Management, and the M.M.S. in Public Education Management.
+The Yale School of Management offers five one-year programs leading to the degree of Master of Management Studies (M.M.S.): the M.M.S. in Asset Management, the M.M.S. in Global Business and Society, the M.M.S. in Public Education Management, the M.M.S. in Systemic Risk, and the M.M.S. in Technology Management.

-Established in 2017, the program requires a year of full-time study in residence, during which the student completes 36 units of course work (the equivalent of nine term-long classes).
-Of the 36 units of course work, 4 units are chosen from the elective offerings listed in School of Management Courses for 2023–2024 or from approved offerings in other Yale schools and departments.
-These elective units must consist of at least 4 units in statistics, economics, or finance (additional beyond required course).
-An additional 32 units of course work compose the required M.M.S. curriculum.
-To learn more about the Master of Management Studies in Systemic Risk program, visit https://som.yale.edu/programs/mms-systemic-risk.
+The Asset Management program, established in 2020 and enrolling students since 2021, requires a year of full-time study in residence, during which the student completes 36 units of course work (the equivalent of nine term-long classes).
+Of the 36 units of course work, 16 elective units are chosen from courses offered specifically to Asset Management students, from approved elective offerings listed in School of Management Courses, or from approved offerings in other Yale schools and departments.
+An additional 20 units of course work, including the yearlong 4-unit Asset Management Colloquium and the Practical Experience Requirement, constitute the required M.M.S. in Asset Management curriculum.

 Enrollment Requirement